Dcolonel6/RepairShop/README.md

 The project is meant to capture activities and processes taking place in a phone repair shop.
 It captures process such as booking and consequently creation of tickets, how technicians(in the project they identify as users) are assigned to these tickets.
-The project is simplistic and shouldnt be used in a real world scenario.
+The project is simplistic and shouldn't be used in a real world scenario.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Prerequisites